 Radford University has offered the same response to this question for many years.
 We have consistently told students and parents that, except for programs that by design are expected to take more than four years to complete, students can graduate in four years if they register for an average of 15 hours per semester; if they do not drop, withdraw from, or fail courses; or—if they do finish semesters with less than 15 hours—they attend summer school to make up their deficits.

-Contact someone in the Academic Success Center on the third and fourth floors of Young Hall.
-In most cases, it is easier to resolve problems in face-to-face encounters rather than over the phone or via email.
+Contact someone in the Highlander Success Center on the third and fourth floors of Young Hall.

 The restrictions can vary from course to course and can be viewed in the current catalog.
 Sometimes courses are restricted to individuals whose major falls within that department.
 To discern whether the course you are registering for is restricted to majors, view the information in the Concise Student Schedule tile in OneCampus.
 You can also contact the department offering the course for more specific information.